HerveAbdi/data4PCCAR/README.md

 ### Boot4PLSC

-creates a Bootstrap Cube for PLSC (partial least square correlation):
+Creates a Bootstrap Cube for PLSC (partial least square correlation):
 Creates Bootstrap Cubes for the I and J sets of a PLSC obtained from bootstraping the rows